A-Nipp/mp02-choosey/README.md

 ## Goal

-This project aims to give you two things:
+This project aims to do two things:

-1. A first exposure to working on a real app in Xcode
+1. Give you a first exposure to working on a real app in Xcode
-2. A chance to apply your new knowledge of the basic principles of Swift
+2. Give you a chance to apply your new knowledge of the basic principles of Swift

 The repository already contains a fully-featured app, **Choosey**, that helps users decide where to eat.
 As a part of today's meeting, you will be adding a couple of features to help make the user-experience *great*.

-This is what we'll be working towards: </br>
+This is what we'll be working towards:

 <img src="Screenshots/choosey-demo.gif" alt="Choosey Demo" width="250"/>

 ## Installation